amedeo463/PScrInt/manual.md

 as the comment itself would be considered part of the instrucion.
 Here's an example:
 <pre>
-# don't do this:
+# Do this,
-log otherwise, the comment # Will get printed out too!
+log and not # this!
 </pre>
 OUTPUT:
 <pre>
-LOG: otherwise, the comment # Will get printed out too!
+LOG: and not # this!
 </pre>

 ## 4: TBA